Mythois/WeatherAppGroupProject/weatherApp/README.md

 **Snapshot tests:**

 - The snapshot tests are located in the src/test/snapshot folder, while the snapshot files are located in the src/test/snapshot/_ snapshots _ folder.
-- The snapshot tests use vitest, jsut like the component tests.
+- The snapshot tests use vitest, just like the component tests.
 - You can run the snapshot tests via the command `npm run test`

 ## Future Work